Homemade Lemonade with Stevia

 Sommer’s Recipe Notes

-- Perfect for hot days – I love to make this lemonade during the summer, whether it’s for one of those pool days, a backyard bbq or just an afternoon pick-me-up.
+Perfect for hot days – I love to make this lemonade during the summer, whether it’s for one of those pool days, a backyard bbq, or just an afternoon pick-me-up.
+Mix everything up and get ready to cool off with a cold glass of bright, juicy, and refreshing lemonade in a matter of minutes!

-- Water – I love to use really cold water to make this super refreshing.
+- Water – I love to use really cold filtered water from the fridge to make this super refreshing.
+Plus ice!

 Recipe Variations and Dietary Swaps

-- Vanilla extract – Try stirring in 1 teaspoon of vanilla to boost the flavor.
+- Vanilla extract – Stir in 1 teaspoon of quality vanilla to boost the tart lemonade and add a deeper level of sweetness.

-- Lavender buds – Mix in fresh garden lavender buds to create a tangy floral note.
+- Lavender buds – Feeling fancy?
+Mix in fresh garden lavender buds to create a tangy floral note.
+Just be sure to strain them out before serving!

 Storage Notes